JianmingChen/FaceRecognition/README.md

 3. **Sort and Search**: Use the sort option to sort clients by first name, last name, or unit number.
 Use the search bar to filter clients by name or address.
 4. **View Client Details**: Tap on a client in the list to view their details, including a larger photo and full address information.
 5. **Update Status**: In the detail view, set the client's status, which is then stored locally and posted back when possible.
+6. **Face Recognition Filtering**: The app uses face recognition to automatically filter and verify clients based on their stored selfies.
+This improves the accuracy and efficiency of client management.

 ## Acknowledgments (BCIT bachelor of science in computer science)
+**Version 1.0** Developer
 - Parker Chen (parkerchen1123@outlook.com)
 - Jerry Zhang (zhangzhe941020@yahoo.com)
 - Phil Teng (https://github.com/Phil-CST-BCIT)
+##
+**Version 2.0** Developer
+- Parker Chen (parkerchen1123@outlook.com)
+- Jerry Zhang (zhangzhe941020@yahoo.com)

 ## License